rida16baig/rida16baig/README.md

 - 👀 I’m interested in Web Development and Game Development Technologies
 - 🌱 I’m currently learning Full Stack web development...
 - 💞️ I’m looking to collaborate on any project that I am able to contribute to.
-- 📫 How to reach me, email:16ridabaig@gmail.com
+- 📫 How to reach me, email: 16ridabaig@gmail.com